 There is also the fear of receiving feedback.
-This is a BIG one – many managers hate to receive feedback themselves, so don’t want to give feedback.
+This is a BIG one – many managers hate to receive feedback or performance reviews for themselves as a manager, so don’t want to give feedback.
 The extent of their personal fear of receiving feedback is at the extent same level they will block doing reviews for others.

 What I found was once the manager acknowledged their personal fear, only then were they really ready to do performance reviews.
 It was always like a work out in the gym – they may not have looked forward to it, but they feel great at the end of it.

 So what has this to do with responsibility?
 Every employee deserves your time, where you sit with them and take them through what they do and don’t do well, and how to develop the skills that may be a bit lacking.